-The BiOM Prosthesis Adapter connects the BiOM Ankle Prosthesis to the users knee.
+The BiOM Prosthesis Adapter is to connect the BiOM Ankle Prosthesis to the user at the knee.
 The user was specifically said to be an able-bodied person whom will test the adapter with the ankle prosthesis device to allow research to be conducted on the system before integrating the system into society.
 The team was to come up with a design that will attach the BiOM Ankle Prosthesis to the bent knee of an able-bodied person for walking abilities.